Muawiase/AskHive/README.md

-# 🐝 AskHive — Study Help Marketplace (Visual Blueprint)
+# JONNE — Study Help Marketplace

-AskHive is a friendly, approachable study-help marketplace prototype designed to connect students who need assistance with verified tutors and peer student helpers.
-This repository contains the **visual blueprint and interactive frontend prototype** built using React, Vite, and custom CSS.
+JONNE is a premium study-help marketplace designed to connect students who need assistance with verified tutors and peer student helpers.
+This repository contains the frontend application built using React, Vite, and custom CSS.

 ---

-## 🚀 Core Concept
+## Core Concept

 Students struggling with a subject post a question and choose one of two modes:
 1. **Paid**: Set an hourly rate they are willing to pay for professional tutor assistance.
 2. **Free**: Mark the question as "Help me for free," opening it to any peer student or tutor willing to assist out of goodwill.

 Helpers can be **Verified Tutors** (professionals) or **Peer Student Helpers** (fellow students).
-AskHive welcomes learners of all levels — high schoolers, university students, adult learners, and self-learners.
+JONNE welcomes learners of all levels — high schoolers, university students, adult learners, and self-learners.

 ---

-## 🛠️ Tech Stack
+## Technology Stack

 - **Frontend Core**: React (Functional Components + Hooks)
 - **Styling**: Vanilla CSS (Tailored HSL design tokens, soft shadows, rounded components, glassmorphism, responsive grid layouts)